alanindra/spotify_extended_data_pipeline/README.md

     - extended_streaming_history
         - Contains Streaming_History_Audio*.json files
         - Contains Streaming_History_Video*.json files

+Once processed, the data will be moved to processed dir

 - output
     - master_table.csv
         - The master data
-    - data_{time}_{counter}
+    - data_{time}
         - Contains transformed and enriched tables by times of processing

 - processed
     - {time}
         - Contains untransformed and unenriched tables

 - dashboard
     - dashboard.ipynb
         - The dashboard.
-May make some for different themes.
-Add all-time vs. monthly dashboard.
-High level tables
+May make some for different themes